Interactly/client-sdk-web/README.md

 });
 ```

-You can start a listening to a call by calling the `start` method and passing an `assistant`:
+You can start a call by calling the `start` method and passing an `assistant`:

 ```javascript
 await Interactly.start('your-assistant-id');
 ```

-You can stop the session by calling the `stop` method:
+You can stop the call by calling the `stop` method:

 ```javascript
 await Interactly.stop();
 ```

-This will stop the events listening and close the connection.
+This will stop the events listening and close the call session.

 ## Events